lsy0314/sintoburi/README.md

 # What is Sintoburi?
-Our project is to help sellers that have to earn money in the traditional market by introducing embedded software.
+Our project is to help sellers that have to earn money in the traditional market by introducing embedded software. **Sintoburi** means that the body and the land where one is born are one, not two.
+It means that the things that came from the land where you were born are better suited to your body.
 <br><br>
 <img src=https://github.com/lsy0314/sintoburi/blob/master/images/onion.png width=100 height=100 border=0> </img>